Let's Be Friends (Emily Osment song)

-"Let's Be Friends" is a song by American actress and pop singer-songwriter, Emily Osment.
-It was released as the lead single from her debut studio album, Fight or Flight.
-The song premiered on JSYK.com on June 7, 2010, and was released digitally the following day.
+"Let's Be Friends" is a song recorded by American actress and singer Emily Osment for her debut studio album, Fight or Flight (2010).
+It was released through Wind-up Records on June 8, 2010, as the lead single from the album.
+The electropop song was written by Osment, Mandi Perkins and its producer Toby Gad, serving as a departure from Osment's early pop rock music.

 Background

 "Let's Be Friends" is a song about Osment's "desire to get busy with a stranger."
-Osment spoke with JSYK.com about the release of the song.
+It originally premiered one day before its release on JSYK.com, and Osment spoke with them about the release of the song.

 "I am beyond excited for the release of my new single 'Let's Be Friends'.
 "I have been working endlessly to make sure this song is like nothing that you have heard from me yet.
 I hope you are ready to dance, because I am ready to make you!"

 Composition

 "Let's Be Friends" was written by Emily Osment and Mandi Perkins while production was handled by Toby Gad who also co-wrote the song.
 The track runs at 109 BPM and is in the key of E minor.
 Musically, the track has been described as a dance-pop and electropop song.
-The track has been noted for its resemblance to American singer Britney Spears’ song “Radar” from her fifth studio album “Blackout.”
+The track has been noted for its resemblance to American singer Britney Spears’ song “Radar” from her fifth studio album Blackout (2007).